The FAQs below are also available for download as a PDF.

 The CPC Committee assembles a panel composed of individuals identified within the profession as leaders in certification, education and practice development, to refine the committee's list of recommendations and ideas, using a consensus-building process known as the Delphi Process.
 The Delphi Process proved useful in further refining recommendations.
 In January 2012, the CPC Committee presented the wealth of information collected and refined during the comment period to the NBCRNA Board, along with a list of recommendations for their consideration.

 There are a number of ways to introduce grandfathering into a recertification program.
 The CPC Program will utilize a long introduction period for the recertification examination.
-No currently practicing CRNA will need to pass a recertification examination until 2032, 20 years from now.
+No currently practicing CRNA will need to pass a recertification examination until 2032, almost 20 years from now.
 This, in essence, will grandfather many currently practicing CRNAs from this component.

 The NBCRNA conducted an extensive review of 60 medical and scientific resources from the past 30 years to evaluate the current CRNA recertification program and to develop the initial proposed Continued Professional Certification (CPC) Program.